vijendrasaini/vijendrasaini/README.md

   <img alt="GitHub" src="https://img.shields.io/github/license/vanzasetia/vanzasetia?color=green&style=for-the-badge">
 </p>

-# :wave: Hello Everyone!
+# Hello Everyone!
 Take as much time as you want!

 There's no time limit, feel free to see my profile as long as you want.
 Anyway, I'm Vanza Setia, a passionate teenager (18 years old) on frontend web development who likes following best practices when doing Frontend Mentor projects and helping people by giving them feedback. **I have done over 15 projects and given over 300 feedback on Frontend Mentor**.